opensanctions/opensanctions/site/_content/articles/2021-11-11-deduplication.md

 Sanctions lists are published by many institutions, including the [UN Security Council](/datasets/un_sc_sanctions/), the [US](/datasets/us_ofac_sdn/) and [UK Treasury](/gb_hmt_sanctions/), the [EU foreign service](/datasets/eu_fsf/) and many others.
 Between these lists, there is both overlap and disagreement: for example, 12 separate sources target [Han Se Pak](https://opensanctions.org/entities/NK-Z9kSq8KRj7uNrV5c3x2QZx/), who leads the North Korean arms trading organisation KOMID.
 On the other hand, [Yevgeni Prigozhin](https://opensanctions.org/entities/NK-ewCHMoMiX5iEkXoj7YxGsz/), the man behind the famous St. Petersburg troll farm "Internet Research Agency" and the private military group "Wagner", is named on only five lists.

-In order to provide an integrated view of all these lists, OpenSanctions needs to establish a mechanism for entity integration.
+In order to provide an integrated view of such entities, OpenSanctions needs to establish a mechanism for entity integration.
 In this article, we want to describe our approach to this challenge in terms of its three key steps: *blocking, matching and integration*.

 Before we describe these steps in detail, lets first discuss our goals for de-duplications: